 British English vs American English Spelling

-There is NO spelling difference between British and American English for whose or who’s.
+There is no spelling difference between British and American English for whose or who’s.

 The rules are the same worldwide.